SherineAwad/multiomicsGRN/README.md

 | 577456                     | 435983                    | 23497                     | ... | 682309               | 706782               | bergman__tll    |
 | 976643                     | 795153                    | 810566                    | ... | 3809                 | 1018969              | c2h2_zfs__M0369 |

-**Table dimensions:** 5032 motifs × 1,110,656 genomic regions

-👉 **Motif matching a region = the region’s DNA sequence looks like a potential binding site for the TF that recognizes that motif.**

 > 🌟🌟 2. **Motif annotations (`.motifs.tbl`)**
    - Provides **motif annotations** → maps motifs to their likely TF(s), related motifs, and orthologs.